 In 1991, the Chandler family and The Nature Conservancy in Texas permanently protected 702 acres along the pristine, free-flowing Independence Creek through a conservation easement.

 In 2000 and 2001, The Nature Conservancy purchased the Oasis and Canon ranches to create a 19,740-acre preserve adjacent to the Chandler family’s easement.
-Soon after, the Conservancy and Robert McCurdy entered into a lifetime lease that grants Mr. McCurdy recreational rights on the Oasis Ranch portion of the preserve.
+Soon after, TNC and Robert McCurdy entered into a lifetime lease that grants Mr. McCurdy recreational rights on the Oasis Ranch portion of the preserve.
 Some of Mr. McCurdy’s rights include hunting, fishing and grazing.
-Mr. McCurdy has encouraged the Conservancy to conduct research, create an education program for area schools and demonstrate a variety of land management techniques.
+Mr. McCurdy has encouraged TNC to conduct research, create an education program for area schools and demonstrate a variety of land management techniques.

 The Independence Creek Preserve is a significant piece of West Texas’ natural heritage.
 The pristine waters of this desert oasis make a substantial contribution to the Pecos River corridor wildlife community downstream.
 Furthermore, the creek itself sustains diverse and abundant flora and fauna including several rare and endangered species.